YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ## 1. INTRODUCTION

 ### 1.1.
 Purpose
 The purpose of this guide is to provide step-by-step instructions for setting up a QTO development environment relying heavily on virtualization in Windows.
 There is also a pdf version available at https://github.com/YordanGeorgiev/ysg-guides/blob/master/doc/pdf/ovb-on-win-virtualization-guide.pdf

 ### 1.2.
 Target setup
-The target setup of this guide is a physical Windows machine (Host) operating a configurable virtual machine (Guest), which both have access to one another and to the Internet via the network connections of the Host machine.
+The target setup of this guide is a physical Windows machine (Host) operating a configurable virtual machine (Guest), which both have access to the Internet.
 The Guest will also have read and write access to a shared directory on the Host.

 ### 1.3.
 Submitting suggestions
-Should you find an error or want to suggest a change in the content of the document, clone this github repository and create a merge request.
+Should you find an error or want to suggest a change in the content of the document, feel free to clone this Github repository and create a merge request.

 ## 2. PREPARATION AND CONFIGURATION

 This guide assumes that you have 64-bit Windows already installed on the Host, the computer is connected to the Internet and you installed a browser, for example, Firefox, Opera or Chrome.
 If you have 32-bit Windows, then use the appropriate 32-bit installers instead during this installation.

-It is recommended to get NotePad++, TextPad, Atom or whatever else light text editor for quickly editing text and configuration files in the future. https://notepad-plus-plus.org/downloads/
+It is recommended to get NotePad++, TextPad, Atom or any other light text editor for quickly editing text and configuration files in the future. https://notepad-plus-plus.org/downloads/